 The basis for all work at the Swedish Disability Rights Federation is the principle of equal value of all people and everybody´s right to self-determination and full participation in society.
 Our vision is a society for all, characterized by solidarity, equality and participation.
-Our goals are based on the UN-convention on the rights for people with disabilities, CRPD.
-To achieve this, political initiatives are required in many fields; medical care, support services, education and training, labour market policy, physical planning, culture and information.
+Our goals are based on the UN convention on the rights of persons with disabilities, CRPD.
+To achieve this, political initiatives are required in many fields; medical care, support services, education and training, labor market policy, physical planning, culture and information.

 The Swedish Disability Rights Federation:

-- Is a member of the government’s disability counsel.
+- Is a member of the government’s disability council.

 - Is a member of official governmental inquiry committees.